-Italians have lived in England from the time of the Roman Empire in 43AD, and the cultures of the two countries have been intertwined for centuries.
+Italians have lived in England since the Roman Empire in 43 AD, and the cultures of the two countries have been intertwined for centuries.

-From the 15th to the 18th century, an influential community of merchants, bankers and artists arrived, living primarily in London or in coastal cities in the south.
+From the 15th to the 18th century, an influential community of merchants, bankers and artists arrived, living primarily in London or coastal cities in the south.

-Much more recently the opportunities of post-war Britain brought many Italians to England, and now large communities exist all across the country.
-These communities have made and shaped hundreds of England’s historic buildings and places
+Much more recently, the opportunities of post-war Britain brought many Italians to England, and now, large communities exist all across the country.
+These communities have made and shaped hundreds of England’s historic buildings and places.

-Lombard Street, London
+1. Lombard Street, London

-It was named after Lombard Banking, which originated in the Lombardy region of northern Italy and from the year 1000 the street was home to a group of Italian merchants.
+It was named after Lombard Banking, which originated in the Lombardy region of northern Italy and from the year 1000, the street was home to a group of Italian merchants.

 Next door is London’s oldest delicatessen, Terroni of Clerkenwell, established in 1878 to feed the growing number of Italians in the area.